 : ProfessionalParticipant Selection

-: Random selection of participants were given the survey to respond to.Data Collection Method
+: Random selection from pools of email respondersData Collection Method